str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 > 4. The above are just to keep your results consistent with our test cases.
 > 5. You can access all the neighbors of a given node by calling `graph[node]`, or `graph.neighbors(node)` ONLY.
 > 6. You can access the weight of an edge using: `graph.get_edge_weight(node_1, node_2)`.
 Not using this method will result in your explored nodes count being higher than it should be.
+> 7. You are not allowed to maintain a cache of the neighbors for any node.
+You need to use the above mentioned methods to get the neighbors and corresponding weights.
-> 7. We will provide some margin of error in grading the size of your 'Explored' set, but it should be close to the results provided by our reference implementation.
+> 8. We will provide some margin of error in grading the size of your 'Explored' set, but it should be close to the results provided by our reference implementation.

 #### Exercise 4: Upgraded Tridirectional search